 Finally, connect the USB power.
 Today, USB power - usually presented via a USB Type-A connector - is ubiquitous.
 It is available, either via the computer hosting the DAW, or via stand-alone plug top

 TYPE-C

 Micro USB

 power supplies, as

 illustrated.
 Note that the

-USB Type-C connector is not the same as the Micro USB connector.
+USB Type-C connector is

+not the same as the Micro USB connector.

 USB power is not known for its stability or lack of noise.
 To that end, the PHLUX-AI preamplifier incorporates advanced power supply processing which filters any power supply noise and thereby achieves the excellent noise and dynamic range figures it does (see Specifications).
-The current load on the USB supply due to the PHLUX-AI preamplifier is very light, less than 100mA.3 The preamplifier may therefore be powered from USB 1.1, 2.0 ports (white plastic inside), or first or second-generation USB 3.0 & 3.1 ports (blue or red plastic inside).
+You may also like to consider the Sigē upgrade (see below).
+The current load on the USB supply due to the PHLUX-AI preamplifier is very light, less than 100mA.
+The preamplifier may therefore be powered from USB 1.1, 2.0 ports (white plastic inside), or first or second-generation USB 3.0 & 3.1 ports (blue or red plastic inside).